 Although previous studies have been successful in recovering CWTs consumed by piscivorous waterbirds, efforts to quantify the impacts of avian predation using CWT recoveries have been limited.
-Bostrom et al. (2009) attempted to recover CWTs from great cormorant (Phalacrocorax carbo) castings collected on a colony, but recovered only a single CWT.
-Lovvorn et al. (1999) managed to recover several hundred CWTs from stomach contents of double-crested cormorants (N = 30 birds) and from a limited number of castings (N = 15) to evaluate impacts of avian predation on trout fingerlings.
-An effort to recover CWTs from a Caspian tern (Hydroprogne caspia) breeding colony in Puget Sound was marginally successfully, with several hundred CWTs from juvenile salmonids recovered (G. Shugart, University of Puget Sound, personal communication).
+Bostrom et al. (2009) attempted to recover CWTs from great cormorant Phalacrocorax carbo castings collected on a colony, but recovered only a single CWT.

+To evaluate the impacts of avian predation on cutthroat trout O. clarkii and rainbow trout O. mykiss fingerlings, Lovvorn et al. (1999) managed to recover several hundred CWTs from the stomach contents of 30 double-crested cormorants P. auritus and from 15 of their castings.
+An effort to recover CWTs from a breeding colony of Caspian terns Hydroprogne caspia in Puget Sound was marginally successfully, several hundred CWTs from juvenile salmonids being recovered (G. Shugart, University of Puget Sound, personal communication).
 No attempt, however, was made to associate these tag recoveries with fish availability and mortality rates.

 The management of piscivorous bird colonies in the Pacific Northwest is a component of regional plans to recover salmonid populations that are listed under the U.S. Endangered Species Act (ESA; NOAA Fisheries 2008).
-Caspian terns that nest in the Columbia River estuary on East Sand Island have been found to consume millions of juvenile salmonids annually (USFWS 2005; USFWS 2006; Collis et al. 2007).
-As a result, a plan entitled Caspian Tern Management to Reduce Predation of Juvenile Salmonids in the Columbia River Estuary was developed to reduce impacts on salmonids from Caspian terns nesting in the Columbia River estuary by redistributing a portion of the East Sand Island tern colony - the largest of its kind in the world at ca. 10,700 breeding pairs in 2008 - to newly created or enhanced alternative colony sites in Oregon and California, where far fewer, if any, salmonids have been found in the diet of Caspian terns (USFWS 2005, 2006).
+Caspian terms that nest in the Columbia River estuary on East Sand Island have been found to consume millions of juvenile salmonids annually (USFWS 2005; USFWS 2006; Collis et al. 2007).
+As a result, a plan entitled "Caspian Tern Management to Reduce Predation of Juvenile Salmonids in the Columbia River Estuary," was developed to reduce impacts on salmonids from Caspian terns nesting in the Columbia River estuary by redistributing a portion of the East Sand Island tern colony-the largest of its kind in the world at about 10,700 breeding pairs in 2008-to newly created or enhanced alternative colony sites in Oregon and California, where far fewer, if any, salmonids have been found in the diet of Caspian terns (USFWS 2005, 2006).
 One of the potential alternative colony sites in California is on Brooks Island in San Francisco Bay.
-Caspian terns have been nesting on Brooks Island for over 20 years (Strong et al. 2004) and Brooks Island is currently the location of the largest Caspian tern colony in the San Francisco Bay area (ca. 1,025 breeding pairs in 2008; Collis et al. in review).
-The above mentioned Caspian Tern Management Plan seeks to expand the available nesting habitat for terns on Brooks Island to accommodate terns displaced from East Sand Island.
-The potential expansion of the Brooks Island Caspian tern colony may be controversial, however, due to the rapidly declining status of Chinook salmon (O. tshawytscha) and steelhead trout (O. mykiss) populations from the Central Valley of California, including those that are listed under the ESA (Yoshiyama et al. 1998; Good et al. 2005).
+Caspian terns have been nesting on Brooks Island for over 20 years (Strong et al. 2004), in the San Francisco Bay estuary since 1914 (Grinnell and Miller 1944), and intermittently elsewhere within the Sacramento-San Joaquin basin for at least 100 years (Shuford and Craig 2002).
+Brooks Island is currently the location of the largest Caspian tern colony in the San Francisco Bay area (about 1,025 breeding pairs in 2008; K. Collis, unpublished).
+The above-mentioned Caspian tern management plan seeks to expand the available nesting habitat for terns on Brooks Island to accommodate terns displaced from East Sand Island.
+The potential expansion of the Brooks Island Caspian tern colony may be controversial, however, due to the rapidly declining population status of Chinook salmon O. tshawytscha and steelhead (anadromous rainbow trout) of the Central Valley of California, including those that are listed under the ESA (Yoshiyama et al. 1998; Good et al. 2005).